Colin Jackson: Sport 4 Kids

 Jackson CBE joined Sport4Kids (S4K) as their International Director and Brand Ambassador.

 Jackson holds special responsibilities for developing the S4K brand and help the mission to transform children's sport across the UK and international markets through the company's franchise network.

 In 2020 Jackson joined other celebrities in a new S4C television series called Iaith ar Daith ('Language Road Trip') in which they take a crash course in the Welsh language while travelling around Wales.
 At the end of the series he was interviewed in Welsh.
 The series was broadcast in April 2020.
 An extra episode, Iaith ar Daith 'Dolig ('Language Road Trip: Christmas') was broadcast at the end of 2020, interviewing each of the celebrities about whether they were still making use of their Welsh and the opportunities they had had to use Welsh during lockdown.

 Dancing on Ice

 In 2021, Jackson participated in the thirteenth series of Dancing on Ice.
 He was partnered with Klabera Komini and finished in 3rd Place.

 Personal life

 On 26 August 2017 Jackson came out as gay in a clip on Swedish television promoting the series "Rainbow Heroes".
 Previously he had denied that he was gay both in his 2004 autobiography and in a 2008 interview with The Voice newspaper.

+His eldest sister is Casualty actress Suzanne Packer.